The best cheap stocks to buy now are never sure things. There are many stocks under $10 right now that deserve to be there, and will only get cheaper.

 And unlike a junior miner without much room for error, Kinross is a $6 billion company with much better access to credit and capital … so don’t worry about it imploding because of short-term volatility in gold prices.

-Shares are up 50% year-to-date, and could continue to run much higher.
+Shares are up more than 50% year-to-date, and could continue to run much higher.